GanjaGanja/rxjs-cheat-sheet/index.md

 ## Utility Operators

 ### tap
 Used to perform side-effects for notifications from the source observable.
+Mostly used for debugging.